-After a motorcycle accident, there’s a good chance that you’ll be evaluated in urgent care for potentially broken bones.
+After a motorcycle accident, there’s a good chance that you’ll be evaluated in urgent care for potential broken bones.
 In a traumatic accident, our bones can crack, split, or even shatter.
 In motorcycle accidents, broken bones and other internal injuries can happen not just from the impact of the car itself, but from flying and hitting the roadway or having your motorcycle land on top of you.

 While bones can repair themselves over time (with some help from the medical profession), a broken bone can leave patients with long-term consequences.
 You may end up with temporary or permanent pins, rods, and screws embedded in your body; you may need surgeries to remove bone chips and reset shattered bones that cannot be re-aligned externally; your bones may fail to knit properly, or may grow back in an incorrect alignment.
-If your vertebrae, the bones that protect your delicate spinal column, are damaged, you may suffer from long-term pain or disability as bony defects deform your discs (the fluid-filled sacs that separate one vertebra from another) or press against your nerves.
+If your vertebrae, the bones that protect your delicate spinal column, are damaged, you may suffer from long-term pain or disability as bone defects deform your discs (the fluid-filled sacs that separate one vertebra from another) or press against your nerves.

 Your soft tissues are your muscles, tendons, cartilage, blood vessels, skin, fat, and other tissues that connect, support, and surround your bones and organs.
 While these tissues have some ability to heal themselves, after a severe motorcycle accident, chances are good that you will be dealing with some soft tissue injuries.